-This list is not exhaustive and maybe added to on annual reviews which apply to all types of bullying Intimidation; including aggressive use of body language.
+This list is not exhaustive and maybe added to on annual reviews

+General Behaviours which apply to all types of bullying Humiliation; including name-calling, reference to academic ability etc. Intimidation; including aggressive use of body language.
 Verbal abuse, anonymous or otherwise.
 Physical abuse or threatened abuse.
 Aggressive or obscene language.
 Offensive joke; whether spoken or by email, text messaging etc. Victimisation; including very personal remarks.
 Exclusion and isolation.
 Intrusion through interfering with personal possessions.
 Repeated unreasonable assignment to duties that are obviously unfavorable.
 Repeated unreasonable deadlines or tasks.
 Threats, including demands for money.
 An attack by rumour, gossip, innuendo or ridicule on any individual's reputation.
 Cyber bullying 'Flaming': Online fights using electronic messages with angry and vulgar language.
-'Harassment': Repeatedly sending offensive, rude, and insulting "Cyber Stalking": Repeatedly sending messages that include threats of harm or are highly intimidating or engaging in other on- line activities that make a person afraid for his or her own safety.
-'Denigration': 'Dissing' someone online.
-Sending or posting cruel gossip or rumors about a person to damage his or her reputation or friendships.
-'Impersonation': Pretending to be someone else and sending or posting material online that makes someone look bad, gets her/him in trouble or danger, or damages her/his reputation or friendships.
-'Outing and Trickery': Tricking someone into revealing secret or embarrassing information which is then shared online.
-'Exclusion': Intentionally excluding someone from an on-line group, like a 'buddy list'.
+'Harassment': Repeatedly sending offensive, rude, and insulting messages.
+'Cyber Stalking': Repeatedly sending messages that include threats of harm or are highly intimidating or engaging in other on-line activities that make a person afraid for his or her own safety.

+- 'Denigration': 'Dissing' someone online.
+Sending or posting cruel gossip or rumors about a person to damage his or her reputation or friendships. - 'Impersonation': Pretending to be someone else and sending or posting material online that makes someone look bad, gets her/him in trouble or danger, or damages her/his reputation or friendships. - 'Outing and Trickery': Tricking someone into revealing secret or embarrassing information which is then shared online. - 'Exclusion': Intentionally excluding someone from an on-line group, like a 'buddy list'.